-American Express is introducing 2 new cards, the AMEX EveryDay (no annual fee!) and the AMEX EveryDay Preferred ($95 annual fee).
+American Express has the AMEX EveryDay (no annual fee!) and the AMEX EveryDay Preferred ($95 annual fee).
 As a former Brand Manager, I’ve introduced consumer products to the market, and I know that it takes a long time from when you come up with an idea to when it is introduced in the market.
 I was told that both these cards took years to develop (market research takes time!)

 And they target a very different market.
 In particular, folks within the US who would like to earn bonus points for their “everyday” spending – hence the card name “EveryDay.”
 The cards target folks who are already using debit and credit cards ~40 times a month, but who wonder why their spending is not rewarded.